 The table below shows the schedule of the Normal Cost Reserve from Plan Changes.
 This schedule was established during the 2001 valuation year as a means of funding a benefit enhancement by reserving the full amount of the cost at a time when the actuarial asset value exceeded the liabilities.
-The Normal Cost Reserve, which reflects the unamortized balance, is taken out of the actuarial value of assets until valuation year 2020, at which time, the Plan changes will be fully amortized.
+The Normal Cost Reserve, which reflects the unamortized balance, is taken out of the actuarial value of assets until the current valuation year, when the Plan change has now been fully amortized.